-The bill amends sections of the North Dakota Century Code related to criminal trespass, introducing new penalties and clarifying definitions.
-It establishes that an individual unlawfully detaining or trespassing on a residential dwelling is guilty of a class C felony for the first offense and a class B felony for subsequent offenses at the same location.
-Additionally, it specifies that individuals entering or remaining in certain structures without permission may face a class A misdemeanor, while those trespassing after being warned can be charged with a class B misdemeanor, escalating to a class A misdemeanor for repeat offenses within two years.
+The bill amends sections of the North Dakota Century Code related to criminal trespass, introducing new penalties for unlawful entry and occupancy of residential dwellings.
+Specifically, it establishes that an individual unlawfully detaining or trespassing on a residential dwelling is guilty of a class C felony for the first offense and a class B felony for any subsequent offenses at the same location.
+Additionally, the bill outlines various degrees of misdemeanors for entering or remaining in unauthorized places, with specific penalties for repeat offenses within a two-year period.
+It also provides a framework for peace officers to issue citations for noncriminal offenses related to trespassing, including procedures for bond posting and hearings.

 Statutes affected: